 “It’s your call, but I’m not going to take one with me.”

 The others turned to look at Joanne still trying to fight her inner demon.
 Sweats were forming on her face like the previous times, yet they could tell she was trying to push back whatever it was that was attacking her.
-They ended up scattering around the room, waiting for Joanne to recover while thinking over what Sophia had said.
+They ended up scattered around the room, waiting for Joanne to recover while thinking over what Sophia had said.

 © Wednesday, January 5th, 2011